 Los Caracoles: Another of Barcelona's oldest restaurants.
 With a stone rotisserie outside it in the street.
 Famous for its snails - 'caracoles'.

-Senyor Parelleda: A Review of Senyor Parellada Restaurant in Barcelona: A great spot if you are looking for a glamorous location at affordable prices in which to try the local cuisine.
+Senyor Parelleda: A Review of Senyor Parellada Restaurant in Barcelona: A restaurant in a glamorous location with affordable prices serving local cuisine.
 Booking is recommended.

 Others to look out for include Agut (Calle Trintat, 3 - Gotico) , 7 Portes (Passeig d'Isabel, 11) and Cal Boter (Calle Tordero, 62 - Gràcia).